 Self-registration for Fall term opens Monday, 8/9.
 Counselor trainees are not to register for the CMHC 699A/B/C/D practicum course their site is confirmed (or, in the case of multiple sites at least one site must be confirmed).
 Counselor trainees who are currently in the field may earn hours between terms.

 Counselor trainees are not to commence hours at the site, including orientation or training, without a fully executed agreement approved by the OSS.

 It is the responsibility of each student to document their practicum hours and ensure their site supervisor will verify them.
 At the conclusion of their practicum, students should have the following documented which comply with California state requirements:

 Practicum hours are documented via Time2Track.
 Counselor trainees work with the OSS to establish their Time2Track account.
 The annual cost for a Time2Track account is $99.00.

 The comprehensive exam is an exit examination required of all DCHS students in the Clinical Mental Health Counseling (CMHC) and School Counseling (SC) programs at the University of Redlands.
 The purpose of the exam is to assess the student's knowledge of counseling to ensure minimum competence in the field.
 The CPCE will also provide collective feedback that faculty can use in the DCHS programs in developing/adapting curriculum.

 Given the nature of the examination, it is best to take the CPCE as close to graduation as possible.
-CMHC students are encouraged to take the CPCE in their 5th term.
+Students seeking a master's degree are eligible to take the CPCE beginning in their 5th term.